Mycena cyanorrhiza

 Mycena cyanorrhiza is a small white mushroom which has blue colors.
 Unlike hallucinogenic mushrooms, the blue color is not related to psilocin polymerization.
 It grows in forests on wood and has a white spore print.

+Taxonomic revisions

+According to the taxonomic revisions presented in the 2025 Journal of Fungi article, the species formerly known as Mycena cyanorhiza has been formally recombined as Basidopus cyanorhizus (Quél.)
+Kun L. Yang, Jia Y. Lin & Zhu L. Yang.
+The correct spelling of the species epithet is cyanorhiza (with a single 'r'), and the nomenclatural novelty is registered under the identifier FN572605.